LIMA At least two girls involved in a fight inside Lima Senior High School last week will be charged, a police investigator said Thursday.

 No teachers were directly assaulted, he said.

-After the first fight, a secondary fight broke out between the girls in the hallway.
-They had to be separated, Stoodt said.
+After the first fight, a secondary fight broke out between the girls in the hallway which had to be separated, Stoodt said.

 Two of the girls, both believed to be principal players in the incident, remain in custody, and the other four were released the next day.
 All six have been suspended from school, Stoodt said.